XCSoar/XCSoar/XCSoarV4-README.txt

 - Quick fgtt by polygon interior fit from airspace (possible performance improvement)
 - Next wpt infobox

+Changes from 5.1.9beta6:
+- added clear button to

 Changes from 5.1.9beta2:
 - Alternate text entry methods
-- Can now use flarm database
+- Can now use flarm database, courtesy Lars H
 - Added copy/paste to infoboxes in configuration dialog
 - Flymaster F1 bug fix (vario units)
-- Porting to cegcc
+- Porting to cegcc with Russell King
 - Task/leg times to go etc only shown if task is completeable at current Mc
 - Infobox selector has items sorted alphabetically
 - Multiple start points ensure the current start is in the list.
 - Draw cross in final glide bar if unreachable at current MC
-- Initial support for XCOM760
+- Initial support for XCOM760 radio
 - Added input event to add temporary landable waypoint
 - Goto function now allows tasks to be resumed
 - Bug fix in DD.dddd waypoint edit format